rake html to create HTML files. These files will be

 ~~~

-markdown.
-If -N option is given, then the info string is
+is given, then the info string is {.C} only.

-If a markdown is an intermediate file to latex, the same info string follows the beginning fence.
+If the Markdown file is an intermediate step for LaTeX file, the same info string follows the beginning fence.

 ~~~{.C .numberLines}